saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 This report presents the progress made on the project **Support Runtime Exceptions in SPF**, carried out under **The JPF Team (The Java Pathfinder Team)** , including improvements in **[SV-COMP](https://sv-comp.sosy-lab.org/2025/index.php)** scores, an outline of future work, code contributions, and the challenges encountered.
 The project was done as a part of **[Google Summer of Code 2025](https://summerofcode.withgoogle.com/)**, where **The JPF Team** participated as an open-source mentoring organization.

 A set of quick links are provided below for easy reference.
+For more information please go to [README.md](README.md)

 <table cellspacing="0" cellpadding="8" align="center">
   <tr>